newjersey/navigator.business.nj.gov/content/src/fundings/growing-apprenticeship-in-nontraditional-sectors.md

 * Entities who are developing new, or building upon existing Registered Apprenticeship programs
 * Any employer, Trade Associations, or labor organization which represents workers in the occupation for which the apprentices will be trained
-* Any other organization as listed within the Notice of Grant Opportunity
+* Any other organization as listed within the N[Notice of Grant Opportunity](https://www.nj.gov/education/grants/discretionary/apps/ovr_ngo_dga.shtml)

 > ### Benefit
 >